1 – Yankee Candle Flagship Store

 Now that we’re moving to Florida, we know there is an awareness and certain organizations that know how to handle such health situations, but I remain just a bit hesitant and nervous…until I have the knowledge and experience otherwise.

 BIGGEST MISS – Family being close

-And probably the most important thing I will miss is my family….
+And probably the most important thing I will miss is family….

-The other person I will miss visiting is my father.
-My father passed away when I was four months pregnant with my oldest son, so he never even had the opportunity to see his any of three handsome grandsons.
-My father’s burial site is just around the corner from my aunt’s home, so, every time I go to visit her, I make sure I stop by to say hi to him, share what’s new, and kiss his stone on the way out.
+The other person I will miss is my father.
+My father passed away when I was four months pregnant with our oldest son.
+He never had the opportunity to meet any of his three handsome grandsons.
+My father’s burial site is just around the corner from my aunt’s home.
+Every time I went to visit her, I made sure to stop by to say hi to him, share what’s new and kiss his stone on the way out.
 Gosh ~ I’m going to miss visiting him…..

-So, when I started thinking about doing this piece, I honestly didn’t realize there would be as many things I would miss about being there.
-I thought maybe five, perhaps six if I allowed my mind to stretch a bit, but it was nice to see the impact this part of the country has actually had on me and my family.
-Of course, I’m going to miss my neighbors and their adorable boxers, too, as well as the quiet street we have called home since 2012, but we have a tremendous number of adventures that lie ahead and we are eagerly anticipating the beginning of this next chapter.
+So, when I started thinking about this piece, I honestly didn’t realize how many things I would miss .
+I thought maybe five, perhaps six if I allowed my mind to stretch a bit.
+However, it was nice to see the impact this part of the country has actually had on me and my family.
+Of course, I’m going to miss my neighbors and their adorable boxers, too.
+I will also miss the quiet street we have called home since 2012.
+However, I do know this.
+We have a tremendous number of adventures that lie ahead and we are eagerly anticipating the beginning of this next chapter.

 It’s been a good run, New England.
 Thank you for the memories that we will carry in our hearts forever and ever and then some…..